CaptOrb/captorb.github.io/_posts/2025-05-30-task-app-aws.md

 - **ECS Task Definition and Service**: Defines an ECS task definition for the taskapp-container using a Docker image from ECR, An ECS service is created to run and maintain the desired count of tasks on the ECS cluster, integrating with the ALB.

+- **ECSLogGroup**: Contains CloudWatch logs from the SpringBoot backend, helpful for debugging

 - **ALB**: Creates an Application Load Balancer (ALB), a target group for the ECS service, and an ALB listener to forward HTTP traffic to the ECS tasks.

 - **RDS (MySQL)**: Database: Provisions a MySQL RDS instance